Jahannam: Eternal or temporary

 (in more recent times fanāʾ al-nār has been supported by Rashīd Riḍā (d.
 1936), İzmirli Ismail Hakkı (d.
 1946) Yūsuf al-Qarādāwī (d.
 2022)).

-How optimistic Muslims were about whether they and the rest of humanity would avoid hellfire, or at least long durations of it, varied considerably.
+How optimistic Muslims were about whether they and the rest of humanity would avoid hell varied considerably.
 The idea of the "demise of hell" (ibn Taymiyya, Yemenite ibn al-Wazir (d.
 840/1436)) meant (or at least meant to these theologians) that God would provide for "universal salvation even for non-Muslims".

 At the other end of the theological "spectrum" were fearful "renunciants" such as al-Hasan al-Basri.
 Though Hasan was so faithful he was considered a "pious exemplar" of his age, he still felt great anxiety as to whether he would be among those fortunate enough to spend 1,000 years suffering in hell before being released to Jannah.